 = to make someone feel uncomfortable by watching them very closely

-climb to the top of the career/corporate ladder
+climb the career/corporate ladder

 = to ascend in a company by being promoted from lower positions to higher ones